Table Of Contents_

 WHY WE LIKE IT: This dense, high-quality mattress with a 2.5-inch memory foam top is ideal for those who want a firmer mattress.
 At 10 inches high and with short queen dimensions, it’s ideal for RV users who want more support.

-The mattress also comes with a poly cotton stretch knit cover that offers protection and comfort – and a memory foam pillow, just in case you didn’t have pillow plans.
+The mattress also comes with a poly-cotton stretch-knit cover that offers protection and comfort – and a memory foam pillow, just in case you didn’t have pillow plans.
 You don’t even have to use the best portable air compressor to blow it up.
 Live & Sleep has other great options as well, like the Medium Plush Memory Foam Mattress which has good motion isolation to reduce motion transfer.
 Its responsive memory foam gives your pressure points great relief while also providing you with cool sleep during those warmer nights.
+Might you be interested in a mattress that can act as a bed, lounger, or couch?
+Open our best twin futon guide.

 Dimensions are also key, as many RVs have strict limitations to the size of mattress they can hold (we talk more about this below for curious buyers).
 That’s why we chose mattresses that were shorter – 6 to 10 inches high on average – and came in sizes specifically designed for RVs, without sacrificing too many traditional mattress benefits.